wxWidgets/website/thanks/index.md

   physicist and wxWidgets hero
 * wxThread, wxSocket and multimedia classes: the deceptively young but talented Guilhem Lavaux
-* wxHTML: the highly dedicated Vaclav Slavik
+* wxHTML: the highly dedicated Václav Slavík

 Other Contributors: